mario-lemes/moltyjs/README.md

 Options settings allowed are:

-* _connection_: Object to set up the connection parameters to the MongoDB instance and the connection pool settings:
+- _engine_: {String} By default 'mongodb', and for the time being MoltyJS only supports Mongo Databases.
-  * _engine_: {String} By default 'mongodb', and for the time being MoltyJS only supports Mongo Databases.
+- _uri_: {String} DB connection URI.
+To get more information about MongoDB connection URI take a look to the [official documentation](https://docs.mongodb.com/manual/reference/connection-string/)
-  * _uri_: {String} Mongo connection URI, to get more information about this take a look to the [official documentation](https://docs.mongodb.com/manual/reference/connection-string/)
+- _max_: {Number} By default 100, set the maximum connection simultaneasly to the DB.
-  * _max_: {Number} By default 100, set the maximum connection simultaneasly to the DB.
+- _min_: {Number} Bu default 1, set the minimum connection simultaneasly to the DB.
-  * _min_: {Number} Bu default 1, set the minimum connection simultaneasly to the DB.
+- _connection_: Object to set up the connection parameters to the DB instance and the connection pool settings.
-* _tenants_: Object to set up the db instance configuration
+- _tenants_: Object to set up the db instance configuration
-  * _noListener_: {Boolean} By default false, do not make the db an event listener to the original connection.
+  - _noListener_: {Boolean} By default false, do not make the db an event listener to the original connection.
 Keep it false if you are using MoltyJS in a multy tenancy architecture since MongoDB propagate all the events throug all the db instances oppened.
-  * _returnNonCachedInstance_: {Boolean} By default false, control if you want to return a cached instance or have a new one created
+  - _returnNonCachedInstance_: {Boolean} By default false, control if you want to return a cached instance or have a new one created
-* _elasticSearch_: Object to set up the connection parameter to the Elasticsearch instance
+- _elasticSearch_: Object to set up the connection parameter to the Elasticsearch instance
-  * _host_: {String} Host of the Elasticsearch instance
+  - _host_: {String} Host of the Elasticsearch instance

 ## Drop a DB